grafana/tempo/docs/sources/tempo/metrics-generator/_index.md

 Enabling metrics generation and remote writing them to Grafana Cloud Metrics produces extra active series that could impact your billing.
 For more information on billing, refer to [Billing and usage](/docs/grafana-cloud/billing-and-usage/).

+## Multitenancy

+Tempo supports multitenancy in the metrics-generator through the use of environment variables and per-tenant overrides.
+Refer to the [Multitenant Support for Metrics-Generator]({{< relref "multitenancy" >}}) documentation for more information.